4ur1X/Intro_to_IM/Final Project/README.md

 - many race tracks to choose from.
 - collect autocoins.
-- modify car (increase steering sensitivity, increase max. speed, choose from different horns) with the autocoins.
+- modify your car (color, increase steering sensitivity, increase max. speed, choose from different horns) with the autocoins.

 The following components for Arduino will be used: